nasreekar/MarketplaceInterview/README.md

 Note that the important thing is your ideas and thinking and how you get them across, not the presentation / formatting of the document, so please don't worry unduly about this.

 Any questions about either part of this assignment, please don't hesitate to ask.
 Good luck!

+**Update**

+New Shipping Option: 'ConditionalPerRegion'(ConditionalPerRegionShipping.cs) As of now implemented solution for reducing 50pence  to the newly added produce if there is a shipping option to same place and same supplier id(hardcoded in the code. can also be configured using xml).
+Unit Tests are implemented to the new shipping option.

+*First implemented a function which reduces 0.5 on both the products.